Best eco-friendly home and cleaning products

 Here are the best eco-friendly cleaning and home products available in the UK:

-With the Cleaning Spray Kit, you'll get three bottles and three cleaning tabs.
-For the tabs, you just need to add water and they'll fill a whole bottle with non-toxic, vegan and cruelty-free cleaning spray.
+With the Cleaning Spray Starter Kit, you'll get a bottle made from 100% recycled plastic and three cleaning tabs.
+For the tabs, you just need to add water and they'll fill a whole bottle with vegan and cruelty-free cleaning spray.

-It's slightly pricey as an initial purchase (around £30 for the kit with glass bottles or around £20 for the kit with bottles made of 100% recycled plastic).
-But, once you have the bottles, you only need to buy the tabs each time which keeps the costs down.
+It's slightly pricey as an initial purchase (around £12 for the kit with the bottle).
+But, once you have the bottle, you only need to buy the refills each time, which keeps the costs down.

 You can cut the cost further by receiving 15% off with this Homethings discount code.

-Homethings sells other eco-friendly products as well, including dishwasher and laundry tablets (more info below).
+Homethings sells other eco-friendly products as well, including dishwasher tablets and laundry sheets.

 Or, if you'd like to try a different brand, Spruce also offers eco-friendly, refillable cleaning products.
 They sell aluminium spray bottles, along with refills that have plastic-free and compostable packaging.

-Their Starter Kit Duo includes two bottles and two refills (for multipurpose and bathroom cleaning) and costs around £20 at full price.
+Their Duo Bundle includes two bottles and two refills (for multipurpose and bathroom cleaning) and costs around £15 at full price.
 But, if you use the code SAVETHESTUDENTXSPRUCE at checkout, you can get 15% off.

-Keep in mind that you could save more money, and use even less packaging, by making your own natural cleaning products at home.
+Keep in mind that you could save more money, and use even less packaging, by making natural cleaning products at home.

-Key benefits: Compostable and biodegradable cleaning cloths, made from natural materials.
+Key benefits: Compostable cleaning cloths, made from natural materials.

 As well as getting refillable cleaning sprays, another great way to reduce your waste from cleaning products is by using compostable cleaning cloths.

-These ones from Eco Living are free from microplastics and are good eco-friendly alternatives to disposable sponges (which often contain plastic).
+These ones from Eco Living are plastic-free and are good eco-friendly alternatives to disposable sponges (which sometimes contain plastic).
 They cost around £7 for a pack of four.

 The Cheeky Panda kitchen roll